hatkirby/lingo-archipelago/README.md

 **Note**: In the second room, you ordinarily only have to solve HI / HIGH to open the door.
 This is modified in the randomizer so that you have to solve both puzzles to receive a location check.

+LEVEL 2 (the panel that unlocks Level 2) is a check.
+If Level 2 is selected as your victory condition, you will be required to solve the provided number of puzzles before you can get access to the LEVEL 2 panel.
+If Level 2 is not your victory condition, the LEVEL 2 room is automatically available as soon as you reach Second Room.

 ### Is my progress saved locally?

 Lingo autosaves your progress every time you solve a puzzle.
 The randomizer generates a savefile name based on your Multiworld seed and slot number, so you should be able to seamlessly switch between multiworlds and even slots within a multiworld.